 What happens inside a UK courtroom?
-Find out the different roles and responsibilities of people inside the UK court including a Crown Court, a Magistrates Court and a Youth Court.
+Find out the different court roles and responsibilities of people inside the UK court, including a Crown Court, a Magistrates Court and a Youth Court.

-A judge wears a traditional white wig and black gown and is in charge of the fairness of the trial.
-Judges also make sure the trial is presented clearly, witnesses are able to speak to the court and they settle arguments between barristers about what that law is.
+A judge wears a traditional white wig and black gown and is in charge of the trial’s fairness.
+A judges court role is to make sure the trial is presented clearly.
+Witnesses can speak to the court, and the judge will settle arguments between barristers about what that law is.
 Judges also make sure the jury understands what the law is and advise them if necessary.
 They decide what the sentence of a guilty defendant should be.
 A district judge in a youth or magistrates court won’t wear a traditional gown and wig.
 This is in Crown Court only.

 Magistrate are unpaid civil volunteers, otherwise called ‘Justices of the Peace’ and are in charge of the courtroom.
 They decide whether the person in court is ‘guilty’ or ‘not guilty’ after hearing evidence from the prosecution and the defence.